ferrous-systems/unsize-experiments/README.md

 - For one, reborrows should be guaranteed to be no-ops, as all that should change in "reborrow coercions" are the corresponding lifetimes, yet this RFC exposes a function that will be run on coercion.
 - Generalizing this to a general `Coerce` trait would require specialization and/or negative trait bound reasoning, such that `&'a mut T: CoerceUnsized<&'b T>` (for reborrows) but also `&'a mut T: CoerceUnsized<&'b U>, T: Unsize<U>` for unsizing coercions can both be done as impls.

-The first issue is only of concern with the proposed design, while the second one is a more general issue relevant to impl overlap.
+The first issue is only of concern with the proposed design here, while the second one is a more general issue relevant to impl overlap.

 # Drawbacks
 [drawbacks]: #drawbacks